 In asking someone whether a wild species is edible, the answer may often be more nuanced than a simple “yes” or “no”.
 So you are asking them for a judgement call that they often can’t reasonably make without knowing more about you, and spending a lot of time and effort trying to convey the nuances of their insight.

 Foraging is about taking personal responsibility for what you eat.
 Use any steers you might get as a starting point for your own research, not a definitive answer.

 In my example, the enquirer may well have spent sleepless nights poring over identification guides, struggling with his or her limited experience before finally looking for outside help.
 But the message shows no evidence of that.
 It looks rather more like they have pointed their camera phone at a few things that have caught their eye then sent it for diagnosis without really going to any trouble.
-There are some pretty good website ID guides a click away for this that wish to try to find out what they have stumbled upon.
+There are some pretty good website ID guides a click away for those that wish to invest some time in finding out what they have stumbled upon.

 This is why I ask that ID enquiries include a “best guess” – even by complete novices.
 Identification skills only improve by honing observation skills and investing some meaningful time.